 - 1) Check that the Toolbox is visible.
-If not, click View >> Other windows >> Toolbox to display it.
-This toolbox gives you access to all installed Gadgeteer mainboards and modules, classified by manufacturer. - 2) You'll need the appropriate Mountaineer mainboard.
-Drag & drop it from the toolbox onto the Designer main screen (there's no need to do that if the mainboard you want is already on the Designer screen) - 3) Drag & drop the module "ButtonForMountaineer" from the toolbox onto the Designer main screen, next to the mainboard.
+If not, click View >> Toolbox to display it.
+This toolbox gives you access to all installed Gadgeteer mainboards and modules, classified by manufacturer. - 2) Your mainboard should already be placed in the designer.
+If not, drag & drop it from the toolbox onto the Designer main screen. - 3) Drag & drop the module "ButtonForMountaineer" (in the register "The Mountaineer Group") from the toolbox onto the Designer main screen, next to the mainboard.
 You should now see something like this: